maulik-04/Federated-Learning-on-medical-data-imaging/README.md

 ![](result.png)

-Results are not very good because due to lack of computational resources, I have just trained for 2 rounds.
+Refer to the report for full understanding.